//Pulze: The science of heat not burn

 As summarised in the video below, all four tests create a weight of evidence – Pulze heats without burning.

-So, without combustion, how does the HTP create an aerosol?
+So, without combustion, how does HT create an aerosol?

 Again, let’s look to the chemistry.
 Gentle heating causes evaporation, torrefaction and mild pyrolysis, which causes the tobacco to release an inhalable aerosol.